 Squatters: Prevent The Problem Earlier

-The best way to prevent former tenants from becoming squatters is renting to the right tenants from the start.
+The best way to prevent former tenants from becoming squatters is to rent to the right tenants from the start.
 It can be hard to choose the right tenants, so you may want to enlist help in choosing your tenants to avoid this problem.

-Hiring a property management company is a great way to do this.
+Hiring a residential property management company is a great way to do this.
 They can help you choose tenants who will be reliable, pay on time, and leave when they are asked to leave.
 Rather than becoming squatters, you want tenants who will have a good relationship with you and take care of your investment property.

 Want to learn more about how we do property management at Buttonwood?
-Check out our simple fee schedule: https://buttonwood.ca/services/residential-property-management/.
+Check out our simple fee schedule.